 2. Operational Overview

-2.1 Operational Context the IMWG operates within a rapidly changing environment where the need for timely and accurate information is critical.
+2.1 Operational Context : IMWG operates within a rapidly changing environment where the need for timely and accurate information is critical.
 The systems developed by the group must support a wide range of functions, including decision support, data analysis, reporting, and communication across the INSARAG network.

 2.2 Key Assumptions